-Garden Sulphur: Effective for use as a fungicide.
+Garden Sulfur: Effective for use as a fungicide.
 It can be used to treat powdery mildew, rust, black spot, scab, mites.
 Can be used as a powder or a spray.
 Do not apply when hot.
-Some plants such as grapes, apple, pear, blueberry, currants, gooseberry, apricot, vines are sensitive to sulphur.
+Some plants such as grapes, apple, pear, blueberry, currants, gooseberry, apricot, vines are sensitive to sulfur.
 Be sure to test an area first.

 Neem Oil Products: Is a broad-spectrum insect poison, repellent, and feeding deterrent.
 It also stops or disrupts insect growth and sterilizes some species.
 It appears to be easy on beneficials and of low toxicity to mammals.
 Can be used as an insecticide or fungicide.
 Dilute and apply as per manufactures instructions.
 (Full spectrum neem oil products will offer some systemic action.)

 Insecticidal Soap: There are many commercial brands of insecticidal soap, or you can make your own.
 This is a contact spray, meaning the insect must be present and you must spray it directly on the insects. applying preferably in early morning and avoid hot days as it may case burning of plant tissue.

 - 2 tablespoons fine horticultural oil

 Other treatments and interventions available to the home gardener include:

 - Burlap cloth bands: (Late May-August) Wrap a 3m band of burlap around the tree trunk.
 Tie it in the middle with a rope and fold the top ½ down.
 Caterpillars feed at night and hide during the day in shelters that protect them from the heat.
 They will congregate under the burlap.
 Destroy caterpillars that emerge from under the burlap late in the afternoon before they crawl back to the canopy to feed.
 They crawl down the tree in the early morning and look for a place to hide.